rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Have mercy on me, a sinner
 -->

-Despite the nihilism of our [modern](../modern-views/index.md) age, modern people still hold a vague belief in angels and demons.
+Despite the nihilism of our [modern](../modern-views/index.md) age, most people still hold a vague belief in angels and demons.
 Even non-believers flirt with the idea of spirits both good and evil.
 The prevalence of ghost stories within film and television is an indicator of just how deeply this ancient idea persists.